 Ah, but the Christian god is probably just testing me!
 I have the same capacity as anyone else to find and worship this god.
 The fact that I have not done so must mean that I am blameworthy and deserve to suffer for an eternity in Christian hell.
 Really?
 Does a god who would do this seem worthy of worship?

 Maybe it is time for Christians to accept that we cannot hate something we don't think exists.
-If they keep insisting this, they may find themselves in a far less desirable position.
+If they keep insisting this, they may find themselves in a far less desirable position of actually having to consider some of these implications.

 Subscribe to Atheist Revolution